algolia/instantsearch/CONTRIBUTING.md

 #### `next` version

-`next` version release is available on `next` branch.
-It is to release the next major version in beta.
+`next` version release is available on the `next` branch.
+It is used to release the next major version in beta.

 ```sh
 git checkout next
 npm run release:prepare
 ```

 The script will ask you a question about the next version.
-If it's wrong, you can say "No" and put something like "7.0.0-beta.0".
-Then it will create a pull-request for that release.
-When the pull-request is merged, CircleCI will publish it to NPM with `--tag beta` option.
+If it's wrong, you can say "No" and specify the version (e.g. "7.0.0-beta.0").
+Then, it will open a pull request for that release.
+When the pull request is merged, CircleCI will publish it to npm with a `--tag beta` argument.

 #### Experimental TypeScript version